Oklahoma’s second breeding bird atlas is taking place from 2020-2024!

 There are 583 randomly selected blocks of land in Oklahoma that need to be surveyed for birds during one spring and summer.
 Each block of land is about 3×3 miles in size, although you likely won’t be able to visit every part of each block.
 Volunteers skilled at bird identification are needed to help with these bird surveys for the second breeding bird atlas.
 If you can identify the summer birds found in Oklahoma, and if you have transportation and some free time, please join the project!
 We need you to visit each block you sign up for at least once before May 15 and at least once after May 15 to look for as many species as you can find in each area, and to record some basic behavioral observations of birds that provide evidence of nesting, such as a bird carrying nesting material or food to a nest.
 A total of 10 hours or more should be spent surveying each block.
 We provide complete instructions, maps and data forms to volunteers.

-We are now signing up volunteers for the 2023 season.
+We are now signing up volunteers for the 2024 season.
 View the nine Oklahoma region maps below to see locations of blocks that need to be surveyed.
 Choose one or more blocks that you are willing to survey, and fill out the sign-up form below.
+As of summer 2024, surveys are now completed!
+Thank you to everyone who helped make this possible!
 If you have questions, contact Dan Reinking at 918-336-7778 or by email at dan(at)suttoncenter.org.

 With your help, we can accomplish surveys of about 120 blocks in each summer of this project, and finish all 583 blocks in five years!